BuzzWallet

 Low-Fidelity

 Based on our research, user flow, and the design goals we set for ourselves, we began working on a basic framework to support the intended functions.
+This allowed us to begin mapping nodes and features from our user flow.

 Mid-Fidelity